apache/drill/_docs/tutorials/020-drill-in-10-minutes.md

 ## Query Sample Data

-Your Drill installation includes a `sample-date` directory with JSON and Parquet files that you can query.
+Your Drill installation includes a `sample-data` directory with JSON and Parquet files that you can query.
 The local file system on your machine is configured as the `dfs` storage plugin instance by default when you install Drill in embedded mode.
 For more information about storage plugin